telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

 The accumulator-server.py is also part of the contextBroker-test package (see [optional packages section in how to install](../admin/install.md#optional-packages)).
 The script is located at `/usr/share/contextBroker/tests/accumulator-server.py` after installation.
-However, if you only need the accumulator-server.py it uses to be simpler just downloading it from GitHub, as suggested above.
+However, if you only need the accumulator-server.py it's easier to just download it from GitHub, as suggested above.

 [Top](#top)